hdShang/arxiv-daily/docs/cs-CV/2025-05-05/papers/250502448v1-recent-advances-in-out-of-distribution-detection-with-clip-like-mode.md

 ---
 layout: default
-title: Recent Advances in Out-of-Distribution Detection with CLIP-Like Models: A Survey
+title: "Recent Advances in Out-of-Distribution Detection with CLIP-Like Models: A Survey"
 ---

 # Recent Advances in Out-of-Distribution Detection with CLIP-Like Models: A Survey